usdoj/foia.gov/docs/development.md

 Instead of the current location in `www.foia.gov/foia-style.scss`.
 This will allow Webpack to process the SCSS instead of Jekyll.

 Webpack's `sass-loader` has many options such as advanced source maps and compression which can further speed up development.

+Webpack can also detect changes to and recompile other assets such as images, fonts and SVG files.